In one DC neighborhood after federal intervention, the notion of more authority is a mixed bag

 Like Carter, people would like more law enforcement resources, but they distrust the motives behind the surge and how it has usurped the authority of the mayor and local officers.
 And while they acknowledge crime is more serious here than most other areas of the district, it is nowhere near the levels of three decades ago, when the D.C.
 National Guard worked with the Metropolitan Police to address the violence.

-Homicides in the district this year so far are at 104, a 17% decrease from 2024 when the number was 126 at the same point.
+This year's homicides in the district, as of Friday, were at 104, a 17% decrease from 126 as of Sept.
+5 last year.
 But, more than 60% of them are in the two wards that are almost exclusively east of the Anacostia River, including 38 in Ward 8, according to the Metropolitan Police Department crime mapping tool.
 That proportion is about the same as it was in 2024 when there were 187 homicides citywide for the year.
 One of the most notable murders was a double homicide that left two teens lying dead on the street and a third man wounded.

 “I just called the police the other night,” said Henny, 42, who owns NAM’s Market.